-Physical, emotional and cyber
+> Physical, emotional and cyber

 - The college takes bullying and harassment seriously.
 This may be due to factors including poverty, body image, ability or related to health and wellbeing including repeated and malicious lack of respect for social distancing. - Bullying can take many forms including physical, emotional, and online/cyber bullying, whether it has taken place inside or outside of college.
 It includes use of aggressive and derogatory language and may be directed at students or staff. - Note that where bullying/harassment is due to the victim's protected characteristics this would constitute discrimination or hate crime. - All reports of bullying and harassment will be referred to the departmental pastoral lead for investigation and action.
 Bullying must never be ignored, and the victim must be offered support. - We will use restorative approaches and mediation wherever appropriate.
-For support with restorative meetings, contact the Student Life team.
-Restorative Practice training is offered throughout the year in taught sessions and by request to Organisational Development team, or the Restorative Practice Champion.
+For support with restorative meetings, or to discuss Restorative Practice training, contact RelationalPractice@Luminate.ac.uk.
+Restorative Practice training is offered throughout the year and can be booked through Learning on Demand.
 Staff can also access the Restorative Practice e-learning module.